helena-intel/openvino/docs/get_started/get_started.md

 sudo python3 ./downloader.py --name squeezenet1.1 --output_dir ~/models
 ```

-Your screen looks similar to this after the download:
+Your screen looks similar to this after the download and shows the paths of downloaded files:
 ```
 ###############|| Downloading models ||###############